iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> Stopped using this because NOBODY else seemed to be using it Great idea but I think most people felt like it was an invasion of their privacy.
+Plus, we have to rely on people being honest about their health.<br> :date: __2021-03-02 20:31:29__

 > It was working and put date of checking very often.
 Now it hasn't did anything since feb 10.<br> :date: __2021-02-26 21:46:45__